GoogleCloudPlatform/ai-on-gke/applications/ray/TPU_guide.md

 This should deploy a Kuberay cluster with a single TPU worker node (v4 TPU with `2x2x1` topology).

 To deploy a multi-host Ray Cluster, modify the `worker` spec [here](https://github.com/GoogleCloudPlatform/ai-on-gke/blob/main/modules/kuberay-cluster/kuberay-tpu-values.yaml) by changing the `cloud.google.com/gke-tpu-topology` `nodeSelector` to a multi-host topology.
-Set the `replicas` field in the `worker` spec to the number of hosts specified by your chosen topology.
+Set the `numOfHosts` field in the `worker` spec to the number of hosts specified by your chosen topology.
 For v4 TPUs, each TPU VM has access to 4 TPU chips.
 Therefore, you can calculate the number of TPU VM hosts by taking the product of the topology and dividing by 4 (i.e. a 2x2x4 TPU podslice will have 4 TPU VM hosts).

 ### Running Sample Workloads